casper-borretzen/casper-borretzen.github.io/_posts/2024-06-08-roguelike-devlog6.md

 ### Introduction
 ---

-Next up is adding a field-of-vision algorithm.
+Next up is adding a field-of-view algorithm.
 Here I thought I would try to implement the [Symmetric Shadowcasting](https://www.albertford.com/shadowcasting/){:target="_blank"} algorithm by Albert Ford.
 He explains Symmetric Shadowcasting very well in the video presentation [Vision Visualized](https://youtu.be/y1zkrTcNJbc){:target="_blank"}.

 Another approach to shadowcasting can be found in the blog post [What the Hero Sees: Field-of-View for Roguelikes](https://journal.stuffwithstuff.com/2015/09/07/what-the-hero-sees/){:target="_blank"} by [Bob Nystrom](https://x.com/munificentbob){:target="_blank"}